 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS 200D and the Canon EOS 1000D?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon 200D and the Canon 1000D is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 200D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1000D is notably larger (9 percent) than the Canon 200D.
 Moreover, the 1000D is markedly heavier (11 percent) than the 200D.
 In this context, it is worth noting that neither the 200D nor the 1000D are weather-sealed.